At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 When should a dog have its first vaccination?
 When should a puppy have his first vaccination?

 The usual time for the first vaccination for puppies is at the age of 2 months.
 At this point, the effect of maternal antibodies has weakened and vaccinations will be effective.
 However, special vaccines for puppies allow early vaccination, at the age of 3-4 weeks.
-Such vaccines should be used in conditions where there is an increased risk of infection for the puppy: if it is not possible to exclude contact with dogs or street objects until immunity is formed.
+Such vaccines should be used in conditions of increased risk of infection for the puppy: if it is not possible to exclude contact with dogs or street objects until immunity is formed.

 What vaccinations do puppies get?